himanshuchauhan/react-native-tic-tac-toe/README.md

 # react-native-assignment

-This code is a boiler plate code for the famous [tic tak toe game](https://en.wikipedia.org/wiki/Tic-tac-toe).
+This code is a boilerplate code for the famous [tic tak toe game](https://en.wikipedia.org/wiki/Tic-tac-toe).

 To be done: